Musashino (train): Routes

 The trains to and from Hachiōji use two of the Musashino Line freight branches: one connects the Chūō Main Line (Kunitachi Station) and the Musashino Line (Shin-Kodaira Station) and the other connects the Musashino Line (Nishi-Urawa Station) and the Tōhoku Main Line (Yono Station).

 Rolling stock

-Current rolling stock:Services share rolling stock with the Musashino Line and are currently operated by E231-0 series, or E231-900 series 8-car EMUs with longitudinal seating throughout.
+Current rolling stock:Services share rolling stock with the Musashino Line and are currently operated by 209-500 series, E231-0 series, or E231-900 series 8-car EMUs with longitudinal seating throughout.